de-men/opencv-android-prefab/README.md

 # opencv-android-prefab

-This compile only necessary modules of OpenCV in C++ and Android NDK then use Prefab for easy to use
+This compile only necessary modules of OpenCV in C++ and Android NDK then use Prefab for easy to use.
+With using this lib, we can reduce size by only using what necessary modules.
+We can deliver our library that depends on opencv without missing libopencv_world.so error.

+This library only use for Cpp native development, not include Java code.

 ## Prepare your release by assigning a version (remove the -SNAPSHOT suffix)